aconetwork/Website/content/posts/2025/08-bcu.en.md

 {{< /collapse >}}

-{{< collapse summary="**Step 3:** If BCU detects uninstaling program or program connected to it is running BCU will whow this step to stop the program othervise will jump to next step" openByDefault=true >}}
+{{< collapse summary="**Step 3:** f BCU detects uninstalling program or program connected to it is running BCU will show this step to stop the program otherwise will jump to the next step" openByDefault=true >}}

   With left mouse button click on the program to stop from the list and then click `Kill` button.
+In case there is more than one program on the list, you can close them all at once with left mouse button click on the `Kill all` button.
 When program is killed, left mouse button click on the `Continue` button.

   {{< figure align=center src="/images/bcu/bcuen_-_uninstall_progam_-_3a_-_close_vlc_-_kill_btn.jpeg" >}}